everythingville/everythingville.github.io/planning.md

 - Add more subjects

 ## Library
+- Make blurb collapsible with details and summary tags
-- Download book as zip file
+- Download book as w/ img as html or w/o img as txt
 - Add more books
 - Add more book genres
+- Add bookmarks to save where in book user left off